keviphan/webdev-lab-notebook/reflection.md

 - #### Were there other exercises that might have helped you learn this week’s topic a little better?

   No, all of the excercises were just right to get feet wet with CSS.

+### Flexbox

+- #### Were you able to complete the excercises on your own or did you use the videos or the solutions for help?

+  I was able to complete the first 3 containers, only had a little hiccup with container 4.
+But I still watched the videos to double check my work.

+- #### How helpful did you find the excercises in this section?
+Was there one exercise that was particularly helpful?

+  I found it pretty helpful, just doing it with the boxxed numbers and no content yet is a good way to see how each of the flex elements worked.

+- #### Was there something that you wish had been explained better?

+  No.

+- #### Were there other exercises that might have helped you learn this week’s topic a little better?

+  No.

+### CSS Grid

+- #### Were you able to complete the excercises on your own or did you use the videos or the solutions for help?

+  Yes, I was able to complete 01 grid on my own.
+02 grid, I had to refer to the video.

+- #### How helpful did you find the excercises in this section?
+Was there one exercise that was particularly helpful?

+  I think this was very helpful as it showed us how we can add in responsiveness with grids.

+- #### Was there something that you wish had been explained better?

+  No.

+- #### Were there other exercises that might have helped you learn this week’s topic a little better?

+  No.

+### Bootstrap

+- #### Were you able to complete the excercises on your own or did you use the videos or the solutions for help?

+  This one I just went straight to the videos, as the "syntax" since I don't really know the syntax for bootstrap, so I just followed the video.

+- #### How helpful did you find the excercises in this section?
+Was there one exercise that was particularly helpful?

+  I found it very helpful in giving us an intro into bootstrap, the syntax, and just seeing how Caterina coded showed some shortcuts to vscode etc

+- #### Was there something that you wish had been explained better?

+  No.

+- #### Were there other exercises that might have helped you learn this week’s topic a little better?

+  No.